ksdavidc/digitalgardenforJrCoders/src/site/notes/Project Prep/2023 Spring Showcase/2023 Crosswinds (Gale)/Crosswinds - Making Dots.md

 ### A Better Way: A Loop for Rows

 Did you notice that when we created the four rows we had another example of **repeating something with a small change**.
-This time `y value` changes.
+This time `(y value)` changes.
 If you want to make your code better, you could use the same trick above.
-The first step is to make a variable called `y value`, and set it to its starting value, -125.
+The first step is to make a variable called  `(y value)`, and set it to its starting value, -125.
 Again, make sure it is a **for this sprite only** variable.
+{ .hasInlineScratch }

 ```ad-scratch
 title: Dots 1